xaptum/ecdaa/README.md

 The `examples` directory contains example code for using the library, where for simplicity communication between the Issuer, Member, and Verifier is done using regular files.

+The example programs use the BN254 curve type.

 These programs are built by default, though this can be disabled by setting the CMake option `ECDAA_BUILD_EXAMPLE_PROGRAMS=OFF`.
 The examples require Libsodium, and by default the binaries are placed